NormProgr/Deep-Learning-for-Semiparametric-DiD-Estimation/README.md

 ## Abstract

-This thesis explores the implementation of deep learning into semiparametric Difference-in-Differences estimation (DiD), highlighting its potential under more realistic conditional Parallel Trends Assumption.
-It reviews current classical and machine learning techniques, introduces deep learning for first-step DiD estimation, and conducts a Monte Carlo Simulation to compare traditional methods with deep learning variations.
-The results demonstrate that deep learning approaches perform nearly as well as the best traditional techniques and outperform those in scenarios with incorrectly specified outcomes.
+This thesis explores the implementation of deep feedforward neural networks into semiparametric Difference-in-Differences estimation (DiD), highlighting its potential under conditional parallel trends assumption.
+It reviews current classical and deep learning estimation methods for first-step DiD estimation and conducts a Monte Carlo Simulation to test their validity for second-step inference.
+The results demonstrate that deep learning performs nearly as well as the best classical approaches and outperforms those in scenarios with incorrectly specified outcomes.
+To further investigate deep learning, multiple deep learning architectures are tested, showing sensitivity towards their hyperparameters.
 Finally, DiD deep learning estimators show promise in real-world applications, handling heterogeneous treatment effects effectively.

 ## Usage